-But since Google has started announcing updates and additions to their core algorithm, it’s about time they start sharing their criteria for quality content.
+But since Google has started announcing updates and additions to their core algorithm, it’s about time they start sharing their criteria for quality content writing.
 This is why Google’s Search Quality Guidelines was finally released on November 2015 on their webmaster blog.
 (These guidelines were initially leaked, and eventually released by Google since most of the SEO community had already seen it.)

-Use the E-A-T Standard
+Use the E-A-T Standard for Quality Content Writing

 - Hobbies (Like Sports, the Arts, and Outdoor Activities)